osu-cs340-ecampus/react-starter-app/README.md

 5. You have some familiarity with react hooks like `useState()` and `useEffect()`.
    - The code in this guide uses these hooks for state management and network requests.
 Examples of these are provided and described, but you may need to do more research for a better understanding of how they work.

-## Introduction

-The goal of this repo is to provide you with the basic structure of a React/Vite + Express/Node full-stack application, including a few example SQL queries.

 ## Getting Started

 IDE: Visual Studio Code